emmaoh/guide-to-airline/README.md

 1. As a user, I want to be able to add a flight for the specific airline to a list of flights for the year 2022.

-2. As a user, I want to be able to search a flight given by its destination  (to and from), as well as with the time frame, meaning the month or date.
+2. As a user, I want to be able to search a flights available from given destination that is of interest.

 3. As a user, I want to be able to delete a flight from the list of scheduled flights.

 4. As a user, I want to be able to view the list of flights that are available within the time frame.

-5. As a user, I want to be able to select a flight and view all the details of that specific flight.
+5. As a user, I want to be able to select a flight by its given name and view all the details of that specific flight.